mufasa1611/cody/README.md

 ### Images

-- The company logo and the background landing page image are used with the kind permission of the Altrad Hofmaninger company.
+- The company logo was used with kind permission of the Altrad Hofmaninger company and edited by myself.

+- The background landing page image is a stock image was taken from [adobe Stock](https://stock.adobe.com/at/images/alpine-lake-vorderer-gosausee-salzkammergut-is-a-famous-resort-area-located-in-the-gosau-valley-in-upper-austria-dachstein-glacier/172209739S)

 - The team symbol photo was taken from [pexels](https://www.pexels.com/)